rmagillxyz/zmarks/README.md

-zshmarks
+Zmarks
 ========

-A port of [Bashmarks (by Todd Werth)](https://github.com/twerth/bashmarks), a simple command line bookmarking plugin, for oh-my-zsh
+A fork of [Zshmarks (by Jocelyn Mallon)](https://github.com/jocelynmallon/zshmarks), a simple command line bookmarking plugin

 How to install
 --------------